National Gendarmerie: Nuclear ordnance security Gendarmerie

 The Nuclear ordnance security Gendarmerie (Gendarmerie de la sécurité des armements nucléaires, GSAN) was created in 1964.
 It is directly subordinated to the Ministry of Armed Forces and plays a major role in the security chain of the nuclear devices.

 The main mission of this specific branch is to secure the government's control over all the nuclear forces and weapons.
 The security of the civil nuclear powerplants and research establishments is provided by specialized units of the Departmental Gendarmerie.
 More specifically, the gendarmes of this unit are responsible for ensuring the protection and the readiness of the different kinds of missiles used by the French Navy and Air Force.

-In order to do so, the GSAN is composed of his own units and of units from other branches of the gendarmerie, temporary placed under its command like squadrons of the Mobile Gendarmerie to protect the convoys of nuclear weapons components.
+In order to do so, the GSAN is composed of its own units and of units from other branches of the gendarmerie, temporary placed under its command like squadrons of the Mobile Gendarmerie to protect the convoys of nuclear weapons components.
 For instance, a special security platoon can be deployed on board of the French aircraft carrier Charles de Gaulle to secure the nuclear weapons carried on the ship.